-The Connecticut Green Bank's overall net position increased slightly year over year.
+The Green Bank's overall net position increased slightly year over year.
 Net position as of June 30, 2017 and 2016 was \$128.7 million and \$127.4 million, respectively, an increase of \$1.3 million.
-The components of net position show that unrestricted net position decreased to \$45.9 million as of June 30, 2017 as compared to \$59.5 million as of June 30, 2016, a decrease of \$13.6 million.
-Contributing to this decrease in unrestricted net position was a shift in resources allocated to investments in capital assets and credit enhancements to support various programs.
-Investments in capital assets increased from \$58.1 million as of June 30, 2016 to \$61.5 million as of June 30, 2017, an increase of \$3.4 million.
-This increase was the result of the purchase and construction of commercial solar PV systems by CT Solar Lease 2 LLC.
-These systems will either be leased or the electricity generated by them sold, to third party commercial, not for profit and municipal customers.
-During fiscal 2017, CT Solar lease 2 completed its acquisition of both residential and commercial solar PV systems which comprise the balance in capital assets.
-During fiscal year 2017, the Green Bank established a new component unit.
-CT Solar Lease 3 LLC, whose purpose will be to continue the acquisition of commercial solar PV systems begun by CT Solar Lease 2 LLC and to sell the electricity generated by these facilities to non-residential customers.
-The remaining component of net position, net position restricted for energy programs, increased \$11.6 million from \$9.8 million as of June 30, 2016 to \$21.3 million as of June 30, 2017.
-This increase was the result of the contractual restriction of Green Bank cash balances to maintain loan loss reserves, to reserve funds to be used for consumer interest rate buydowns under the Smart E program and cash deposits with financial institutions to collateralize loan guarantees made by the Green Bank on behalf of the developer of a hydro-electric facility.
-Restricted net position also includes approximately \$2.9 in proceeds received upon the issuance of Clean Renewable Energy Bonds by the Green Bank in fiscal year 2017 which the Green Bank, through its component unit, CGB Meriden Hydro LLC, will use to purchase a hydro-electric facility in fiscal year 2018 from the facility's developer in a sale-lease back transaction.
+The components of net position show that unrestricted net position decreased to \$51.2 million as of June 30, 2017 as compared to \$62.7 million as of June 30, 2016, a decrease of \$11.5 million.
+Contributing to this decrease in unrestricted net position was a transfer of a portion of the primary government's available unrestricted cash balances into restricted cash balances to support the maintenance of loan loss reserves, interest rate buydowns, contractual obligations under the Clean Renewable Energy Bond and contractual obligations to maintain collateral accounts to support loan guarantees.
+This transfer is reflected in the component of net position designated as net position restricted for energy programs, which increased \$11.5 million from \$5.3 million as of June 30, 2016 to \$16.8 million as of June 30, 2017.
+Restricted net position energy programs includes approximately \$2.9 in proceeds received upon the issuance of Clean Renewable Energy Bonds by the Green Bank in fiscal year 2017 which the Green Bank, through its component unit, CGB Meriden Hydro LLC, will use to purchase a hydro-electric facility in fiscal year 2018 from the facility's developer in a sale- lease back transaction.
+Note 17 Restricted Net Position provides a breakout by dollar amount of cash balances restricted for these programs.

-Green Bank assets increased \$14.9 million in fiscal year 2017 to \$191.7 million as of June 30, 2017 from \$176.8 million as of June 30, 2016 primarily resulting from an increase of \$8.9 million in program loans to support renewable energy installations and energy efficiency upgrades for both residential and commercial property owners in Connecticut and an increase in capital assets, as discussed in the preceding paragraph of \$3.4 million.
+Green Bank assets increased \$14.4 million in fiscal year 2017 to \$191.3 million as of June 30, 2017 from \$176.8 million as of June 30, 2016 primarily resulting from an increase of \$8.9 million in program loans made by the primary government to support renewable energy installations and energy efficiency upgrades for both residential and commercial property owners in Connecticut and an increase in investments in capital assets by the component unit, CT LS2 LLC of \$3.4 million.